42thlab/arkis-docs/docs/api/cluster.md

-name        | A user provided name for the cluster token       | Token key to reach the cluster strategy    | Strategy for ranking the node (see [Strategies](https://docs.docker.com/swarm/scheduler/strategy/)) nodes_count | The number of containers present in the cluster node_ids    | A list of resource UUID of `Node` objects present in the cluster containers_count | The number of containers present in the cluster created_at  | The date and time when this cluster was created updated_at  | The date and time when this cluster was updated last
+name        | A user provided name for the cluster token       | Token key to reach the cluster strategy    | Strategy for ranking the node (see [Strategies](https://docs.docker.com/swarm/scheduler/strategy/)) state       | State of the cluster notice      | User-friendly informations about the state of the cluster nodes_count | The number of containers present in the cluster nodes    | A list of resource UUID of `Node` objects present in the cluster containers_count | The number of containers present in the cluster created_at  | The date and time when this cluster was created updated_at  | The date and time when this cluster was updated last